Evaluating the transition dipole moment of quantum dots with absorption and angle resolved photo-luminescence spectroscopy: Results and Discussion

 The anisotropy coefficient represents the ratio of out of plane TDMs to the total TDMs in the beam spot.
 With the value of $a$, the orientation of TDM can be known.
 The mean anisotropy coefficient measured for the AQDs is mentioned in the table.
-III.
-The worst case anisotropy coefficient measured for 5ML AQD sample is 0.351, which amounts to a 6\% deviation from the expected value 0.333.
+II.
+The worst case anisotropy coefficient measured for 5TC AQD sample is 0.351, which amounts to a 6\% deviation from the expected value 0.333.
 The value agrees with the reported range of anisotropy coefficient for CdSe-CdS quantum dots is 0.33 to 0.35.\cite{PhysRevApplied.14.064036}

 The OP and IP contributions are extracted from the IP ($\textup{I}_{||}$) and OP ($\textup{I}_{\perp}$) intensities to the total intensity ($\textup{I}_{||} +\textup{I}_{\perp}$).
-The ARES measurement affirms that the OP dipole contribution is minimal at normal incidence and it is significant at oblique incidence.
+The ARPS measurement affirms that the OP dipole contribution is minimal at normal incidence and it is significant at oblique incidence.
 So most of the light emitted at angles $<$ 40\textsuperscript{o} can be attributed to IP transition dipoles.

-The angular emission emission pattern changes significantly with the increasing AQD layers, i.e. concentration of AQDs.
-The intensity contrast between near normal and oblique angles increases from SC to 3ML and is largest for 5ML sample.
+The angular emission emission pattern changes significantly with the increasing AQD films, i.e. concentration of AQDs.
+The intensity contrast between near normal and oblique angles increases from SC to 3TC and is largest for 5TC sample.
 The agreement of the anisotropy coefficient, with ideally expected value also improves in a similar trend.

-So this indicates that if the emitter quantum yield is less than 60 \%, then then multiple layers of emitters are to be deposited on the substrate, to get an accurate angle resolved emission pattern.
+So this indicates that if the emitter quantum yield is lower than 33\%, then multiple layers of emitters are to be deposited on the substrate, to get an accurate angle resolved emission pattern.
 If the emitter quantum yield is near unity,\cite{10.1039/C2SC00561A} for example in the case of CdSe/CdS quantum dots, even spin-coated substrate can give an accurate angle resolved emission pattern.\cite{PhysRevApplied.14.064036}

-The IP and OP contributions in Table IV, from the SC sample deviate significantly from the monolayer samples (3L and 5L).
+The IP and OP contributions in Table III, from the SC sample deviate significantly from the thicker film samples (3TC and 5TC).
 This can be understood from the poor intensity contrast at normal incidence for SC sample.
-The agreement between 3L and 5L samples is good.
+The agreement between 3TC and 5TC samples is good.
 Essentially the IP dipole emission is dominantly detected at normal incidence and the OP dipoles emission is dominantly detected at angles larger than 70\textsuperscript{o}.
+This is also shown in the Fig. 7.